Extending React

 }

-If a call to write
+A partial write will occur if a call to write

-Hijacking the JSX transform
+Hijacking the JSX Transform

-- JSX elements should call
+- A JSX element should turn into a call of

 JSX.createElement